exasol/virtual-schemas/doc/user-guide/faq.md

 **Answer**: Yes, you can use TABLE_FILTER = 'TABLE1','TABLE2',... .
 Only these tables will be available as virtual tables, all other tables are excluded.

-### I created a Virtual Schema on a view of an Exasol database, but the view does not exist in the Virtual Schema.
+### I created an Exasol-Exasol Virtual Schema on a view of an Exasol database, but the view does not exist in the Virtual Schema.

-You created an Exasol-Exasol Virtual Schema on a schema that contains a view, but the Virtual Schema does not contain the view.

 In that case the view was probably outdated, when you created the Virtual Schema.